Laura K. Connell

 I've invested dozens of hours and thousands of dollars into therapy.
 Since age 19 I've sought licensed therapists to help me work through my problems.

-Unfortunately, therapy hasn't helped me at all.
+Unfortunately, therapy hasn't helped me much.
 And I'm not alone.
 Though some people do receive needed help from therapists, they've failed to move the needle on my healing journey.

 What's helped me is reading books.

-Most people cannot afford therapy.
-Even more throw money at therapists who don't help them, and even make things worse.
+Many people throw money at therapists who don't help them, and even make things worse.
 And I'm not talking about the initial mood slump when you first start talking about your problems.

-So, if therapy's not working for you or you can't afford it, take heart.
-These books about understanding and healing trauma will give you what you need.
-And save you a boatload of cash in the process.
+So, if therapy's not working for you, take heart.
+These books about understanding and healing trauma will help you on your journey.

 This book examines childhood trauma and the long-term effects it has on how we manage our emotions.
 It helps the reader understand why feelings of emptiness and isolation follow her around.